-The Drama curriculum is rich with transferrable skills that will equip students for all other aspects of school life and life-long learning.
+The Performing Arts curriculum is rich with transferrable skills that will equip students for all other aspects of school life and life-long learning.
 Each topic within the subject is designed to ensure students are building on their reading and writing skills, intertwined with cultural and civic literacy and social and cultural awareness.
-Drama stokes critical thinking and problem solving through the devising and choreography processes, as well as fostering and building creativity in students.
-Students will communicate and collaborate to produce their own works inspired by their environments and culture.
-Moreover, activities and performances facilitated by the teacher and conducted by the students are designed to nurture persistence and grit, as well as spark leadership and initiative.
+Performing Arts stokes critical thinking and problem solving through the devising and choreography processes, as well as fostering and building creativity in students.
+Students will communicate and collaborate to produce their own works inspired by their environments and culture

+Throughout the Performing Arts curriculum students will be exposed to both Drama and Dance Learning Areas from the Victorian Curriculum.
 Whilst exploring Drama students will participate in a range of activities designed to build confidence and self-esteem.
 Students will respond to stimulus, whilst working with others, to devise and plan a variety of narratives that will be rehearsed and performed to the class.
-Students will self- evaluate their work and record their experiences in a theory workbook; reflecting on challenges and areas of achievement.
-Students will learn a variety of different cultural and stylistic performance genres and present their learning within a written research assignment.
+Students will self- evaluate their work and record their experiences in a theory workbook, reflecting on challenges and areas of achievement.
+Whilst exploring Dance, students will learn, create and perform their own dances and maintain a theory workbook.
+During practical class, students participate in various movement activities, including warmups, safe dance practice skills and learn short movement phrases to develop their own movement vocabulary.
+Students will learn about the elements of dance and choreographic devices in both practical and theoretical settings and use improvisation exercises to explore new movement possibilities and eventually create their own phrases.
+Students will write responses, keep a journal and develop a glossary of terminology as a part of their work